Keep cool and carry on Nordic walking

 Walking in the UK is normally a cool affair, so when the temperature rises it often takes us by surprise.
-Next week it looks as though we're in for a hot spell so here’s some advice for when you’re out Nordic walking:
+When it looks as though we’re in for a hot spell here’s some advice for when you’re out Nordic walking:

 Lowering your body temperature in the hour before you Nordic walk in the heat slows the rate at which your core temperature rises once you’re out the door.
 So pop on the air con and cool before you head out.

 Hydrate before, during and after your Nordic walk.
 Don’t be afraid to ask the instructor to stop so you can drink.
-On a longer walk you may also need to replace vital salts and minerals so take electrolyte tablets with you.
+On longer walks you may also need to replace vital salts and minerals so take electrolyte tablets with you.

 Wear the right clothes and shoes